 We cannot hope to work out of this human sense of existence without making mistakes.
 We may make many, but will profit by them all.
 We are at liberty to change our belief of things as often as we get new light.
 We should not let our vanity compel us to adhere to a proposition simply because we have taken a stand thereon.
 We should be willing to relinquish our former views and change our thought on any subject as often as wisdom furnishes us enlightenment.

 Christian Scientists are sometimes accused of being changeable.
 What if they are, if it is always God that changes them?
 Is a Christian Scientist any less a Scientist because he changes his views of things?
 Is a general less fit to lead his army because in the heat of battle he changes his tactics under the guidance of wisdom?
 A too determined sense of carrying out a preconceived plan is more likely to be the enthronement of erring human will.

 Christian Scientists are minutemen, armed and equipped to respond to any call of wisdom, always ready and willing to abandon personal views or opinions, and to allow that Mind to be in them "which was also in Christ Jesus."

 * Publisher's note: This article is a representation of what was printed in the corresponding issue of the periodical.
-Before being published as a print or audio Collection, it may have been edited again.
+It was later edited before being published as a print and audio Collection.
+For this reason, this text is different from the audio included with this article.
 For more information, please visit the FAQ page.